Triam Udom Suksa School: Campus

 The school has sixteen buildings, nine of which hold classrooms.
 The oldest buildings are lined along the school's main roadway which connects the two major roads bordering the school.
 The other buildings are scattered around the school campus, which is dominated by the sports field.

 The oldest building, Building 1, was built in 1935 as the new site for the Mathayom Horwang School of Chulalongkorn University when it relocated from its former Windsor Palace site, and has been home to Triam Udom Suksa School since 1938.
 Designed with influences from the De Stijl movement by Italian architect Ercole Manfredi, it is regarded as the first use of modernist architecture in a Thai educational building.
 Construction of Building 2, originally known as Triam Udom Suka Building and serving as the school's main building, followed in 1938.
 It was designed by Thai engineer Kimchuang (Kanchana) Hengsuwanit.
 Building 3, also designed by Manfredi, was built in 1940.

 The other classroom buildings are Khun Ying Rang Kantarat Building, Building 9, the Arts Building, the 55th, 60th, and 81st Anniversary Buildings, and Queen Sirikit's 72nd Anniversary Building.
-Other buildings include the library (Building 4), auditorium, science lab (80th Anniversary Building), gymnasium, Building 8, and the 50th Anniversary Building, which holds many of the student clubs.
+Other buildings include the library (Building 4), auditorium, science labs (80th Anniversary Building), gymnasium, Building 8, and the 50th Anniversary Building, which holds many of the student clubs.

 Curriculum

 The school's curriculum is based on the Basic Education Core Curriculum B.E.
 2551 (2008 CE), and provides three years of upper-secondary education, mathayom 4–6.
 Subjects are grouped into eight learning areas, namely Thai language; mathematics; science; social studies, religion and culture; health and physical education; arts; vocations and technology; and foreign languages.

 Upon admission, students choose a concentration path which determines the subjects they take.
 All students take the same basic subjects in all eight areas.
 Additional courses follow the three major concentrations: science–mathematics, language–mathematics, and language (chosen among French, German, Japanese, Spanish, Chinese or Korean).
 Additional elective subjects are available depending on the students' major.
 An additional number of activity hours, consisting of guidance class and clubs, are also required.

 Admission to the school is mainly through examinations, although there are also designated quotas for students with specific abilities and achievements.
-The examination process is highly competitive; over 13,000 students applied for 1,520 available seats in the 2025 academic year, the highest record for the school in 17 years.
+The examination process is highly competitive; nearly 14,000 students applied for 1,520 available seats in the 2026 academic year, the highest record for the school in 18 years.